tfchurch/sumo-hakyll/pages/smtrules.md

 ###Mathematical Expectations
 See the [mathematical expectations](/pdfs/mathematical-expectations.pdf) document for guidelines on the topics that may appear on each test.

-###Common Mathematical Notation
+###Common Mathematical Notions
-See the [common mathematical notations](/pdfs/common-mathematical-notations.pdf) document for details on mathematical conventions used at SMT.
+See the [common mathematical notions](/pdfs/common-mathematical-notions.pdf) document for details on mathematical conventions used at SMT.

 ###Acceptable Answer Formats
-SEe the [acceptable answer formats](/pdfs/acceptable-answer-formats.pdf) document for rules on asnwer simplification.
+See the [acceptable answer formats](/pdfs/acceptable-answer-formats.pdf) document for rules on answer simplification.

 ###Computational Aids
-The following may be used during the contest
+The following **may** be used during the contest

-	Rulers, compasses, protractors, and graph paper
+- Rulers, compasses, protractors, and graph paper
-	Dictionaries (for contestants who need assistance with English)
+- Dictionaries (for contestants who need assistance with English)

-The following may not be used during any testing portion of the contest
+The following **may not** be used during any testing portion of the contest

-	Calculators
+- Calculators
-	Other computational aids, such as slide rules and abaci Reference materials, such as books and notes Communication devices, such as cell phones and computers Any drawing aids not expressly permitted
+- Other computational aids, such as slide rules and abaci
+- Reference materials, such as books and notes
+- Communication devices, such as cell phones and computers
+- Any drawing aids not expressly permitted

 #Grading
 ###Scoring